 Airport Transfers in Malaysia

-If you have ever been to Kuala Lumpur, then you will know that there are two airport terminals here, KLIA1 and KLIA2.
-Sometimes people panic during tight layover periods, but there is no cause of worry as there are airport transfer facilities available between the two.
+At Kuala Lumpur International Airport, there are two airport terminals here, KLIA1 and KLIA2.
+Sometimes people panic during tight layover periods, but there is no cause of worry as there are airport transfer facilities and shuttles available between the two.
 It takes approximately 5 to 10 mins to travel the distance and is highly efficient.

 Here are a few ways by which you can travel between these two terminals: